orblivion/ntfy/.sandstorm/README_DETAILS.md

         * No need for now.
 - [x] Try moving to a new grain?
     [x] Answer these questions
-    [ ] Update instructions accordingly, maybe?
-Do I want instructions for this?
-        * Do I keep all my existing topics?
+        * When I change servers on the Android app, does it keep all my existing topics?
 Or at least the same notification configs for UnifiedPush even if it changes topics?
             * You have to recreate the non-UnifiedPush ones manually.
             * The UnifiedPush ones, you may have have to delete, and go through the setup process again with the apps.
             * Look for all of the expected topics to be present, and connected to your new grain.
         * The jettison-restart strategy (in case of compromise) isn't awful but it takes a minute.
+    [x] Do I want instructions for this?
+        * I don't want very specific instructions because:
+            * They ought to be able to figure it out if they can use it at all (to improve this, the ntfy app should just be made easier).
+            * There's nothing Sandstorm-specific here, other than perhaps that changing servers might happen more often.
+            * I don't know for sure whether the Android app's UI won't change over time anyway.
+        * But I do want to provide "missing instructions" so let's give "vague" instructions (see above).

 - [x] Do UnifiedPush messages get cached?
 Are there any other differences with UP?
     * Answer: Whether or not they do, it seems that if you're offline at the relevant time, you will miss the message.
 This seems to be not true for non-UP messages.
         * Though the phone's polling request for the UP topics do seem to include "since=" so who knows.